-VitalityLife is part of the Discovery Group, one of the leading providers of insurance solutions in the world, operating in 16 global markets, and impacting over 7 million lives worldwide.
+VLL is part of the Discovery Group, one of the leading providers of insurance solutions in the world, operating in 17 global markets, and impacting over 11 million lives worldwide.

-At the centre of the VitalityLife business is a core purpose to make people healthier and enhance and protect their lives.
+At the centre of the VLL business is a core purpose to make people healthier and enhance and protect their lives.
 This is delivered through a proprietary Shared Value Insurance model.
 Recognising that in modern society health risk is primarily driven by lifestyle behaviours, Vitality believes that through incentivising healthier behaviours from its members, and providing them with the tools to make positive changes in their lives, it can deliver value on multiple fronts.
-As an insurer, VitalityLife benefits from reduced claims from a healthier member base; Vitality members benefit from the resultant lower premiums, as well as improved health, access to a wide range of partners and rewards; while society benefits from a reduced healthcare burden on the state, as well as a more healthy and productive population.
+As an insurer, VLL benefits from reduced claims from a healthier member base; Vitality members benefit from the resultant lower premiums, as well as improved health, access to a wide range of partners and rewards; while society benefits from a reduced healthcare burden on the state, as well as a more healthy and productive population.
 In addition, policyholders can also select the Vitality Optimiser ("VO") and Wellness Optimiser ("WO") options, which provides an initial premium discount compared to policyholders who do not select VO or WO.
 The VO and WO policyholders' future protection premiums then change annually at a rate which is linked to their Vitality status and, for WO, Wellness status.

-VitalityLife delivers Shared Value by helping members to understand their health, making it cheaper and easier to get healthy, and rewarding them for making healthy lifestyle choices.
+VLL delivers Shared Value by helping members to understand their health, making it cheaper and easier to get healthy, and rewarding them for making healthy lifestyle choices.
 The model is underpinned by significant actuarial, behavioural and clinical science, which informs the product and member approach.
-A key part of this is the provision of discounted access to a broad network of health and wellness partners, which includes prominent brands such as Apple, Virgin Active, Garmin, British Airways and Sweatshop, as well as incentives that reward members for engaging in health-enhancing activities.
+A key part of this is the provision of discounted access to a broad network of health and wellness partners, which includes prominent brands such as Apple, Virgin Active, Garmin, British Airways and Ocado, as well as incentives that reward members for engaging in health-enhancing activities.

 In early 2015, Vitality further enhanced its proposition through its new Active Rewards programme, which has now become an established pillar of the Vitality model.
-Active Rewards links short-term activity goals to weekly rewards, incentivising members to get active through free Starbucks drinks and cinema tickets.
+Active Rewards links short-term activity goals to regular rewards, incentivising members to get active.
 The behavioural impact of Active Rewards has been unprecedented, with more than a 10-fold increase in the number of members reaching their weekly activity targets since its introduction.

-In 2016, two new additions to the Active Rewards programme were launched to the UK market.
-Active Rewards with Apple Watch allows members to purchase an Apple Watch at a significant upfront discount, with monthly repayments over the next two years which themselves are discounted on the basis of members' physical activity levels.
-The Apple Watch benefit has driven a 46% increase in physical activity points earned among members who were already engaging, clearly indicating that offering a choice of compelling benefits is key to continuing to improve physical activity behaviours.
+The Active Reward programme continues to evolve and now allows members to purchase an Apple Watch at a significant upfront discount, with monthly repayments over the next two years which themselves are discounted on the basis of members' physical activity levels.
+The Apple Watch benefit has driven an increase in physical activity points earned among members who were already engaging, clearly indicating that offering a choice of compelling benefits is key to continuing to improve physical activity behaviours.